zuozhenggh/learning-library/developer-library/converged-db-with-oas/oas-environment-setup/oas-environment-setup.md

       Check for the success status as shown above, before login to OAS screen.

-## Step 2: Login To Oracle Analytics Server
+## STEP 2: Login To Oracle Analytics Server

 1. Open web browser (preferabily Chrome) and access the OAS Data Visualization service by the below URL structure.